vandede/MDLT/README.md

 We could increase "tamper-proofness" by storing the patient data itself on an individual blockchain but here the limits of blockchain technology could be reached quite quickly (for an extended article on blockchain limitations see [this link](https://malcoded.com/posts/storing-data-blockchain/ "Blog Post on Blockchain Limitations").

 ## Instructions
+*Code has to be downloaded and run offline*
 1. Run the program to create a blockchain:
 	1. You are asked to enter the first patient’s information.
 A new block is created.
 	2. You can later add new patients' files (Option 1).
 Every new file creates a new block on the BC.
 	3. Alternatively, you can load an existing patient file to modify it (Option 2).
-In case of modification, a new hash is created and a new block is added to the blockchain.
+In case of modification, a new hash is created and a new block is added to the blockchain. *Text Files must be saved in the working directory"
 	4. Finally, you can visualise the list of hashes stored on the blockchain (Option 3).
 2. Test the ability of the program to identify a corrupted file:
 	1. After having run the program a first time and entered at least one patient dictionary (let’s call it abcde1234) in it, log out of the program (Option 4).
 Your patient file (abcde1234) is stored locally on your computer.